haley9453/Final-Project/MSAccess.md

 ## Project
 **This section contains the link to the business report and gives a picture of the MS Access file.**
-> [Click Here](https://docs.google.com/document/d/1BCHy75qv7b6G1Foz87mV0TEu-_qsvSLL09-4Si7tI0U/edit) to view the presentation.
+> [Click Here](https://docs.google.com/document/d/1BCHy75qv7b6G1Foz87mV0TEu-_qsvSLL09-4Si7tI0U/edit) to view the business report.

 > Below is the MS AccessFile
 > ![MS Access File](AccessData.jpg)